alexis-82/backovery/README.md

-# Configuration file Backovery
+# System of backup and recovery
->System of backup and recovery
+Configuration file Backovery

 Required Python3.x with pip